sudhajobs0107/EKS-voting-app-3-tier/README.md

 # **3-Tier-Language-Vote-App Project :smile:**
-### In this project we will deploy a 3-Tier-Language-Vote-App using K8s.
+## In this project we will deploy a 3-Tier-Language-Vote-App using AWS EKS.
 ___
 # Prerequisites
 ### Before starting the project you should have these things in your system :-